 What did I miss?
 Do you have any other questions?
 Let me know below!

 And if any of you are interested, I promise I will add my LA Vlog to the list of videos that I really need to edit and just get on dang YouTube, list.
-Thanks for reading and watching, just want you remind you all how much I love you!
+Thanks for reading and watching, just want to remind you all how much I love you!